 An important aspect of our work is to respond to planning applications and conservation proposals through our qualified planning group.

-In 2013 we embarked on a long-term project to research and record as many of the county’s historic sites as possible that were not protected under Historic England’s Register of Parks & Gardens.
-More than 70 reports have so far been compiled by our volunteer recorders, some of which have aided in the prevention of unsympathetic development.
+In 2013 we embarked on a long-term project to research and record as many of the county’s historic sites, including cemeteries, that were not protected under Historic England’s Register of Parks & Gardens.
+More than 80 reports have so far been compiled by our volunteer recorders, some of which have aided in the prevention of unsympathetic development.
+A further 15 reports, recently published are to be found in the Artists’ Gardens project category.
 To carry out this work, the Trust requires specialist funding and a number of grants have been awarded to ensure the work continues.

-To keep members and supporters informed about our work, we publish a twice-yearly newsletter with articles of interest and a diary of forthcoming events.
+To keep members and supporters informed about our work, we publish four Newsletters a year with articles of interest and a diary of forthcoming events.

 At present we do not have an active ‘schools programme’, although this has been a feature of our work in the past – but we are looking for help in order to reinstate this.
 The Trust relies on volunteers and we are always actively looking for people who would like to contribute to the Trust and its work.